juliano777/warehousepg/README.md

 done
 ```

-Initial tasks for all servers:
+System configuration for all servers:
 ```bash
 for i in ${ALLSRV}; do
     # Copy scripts directory into the server